aryadhruv/LLMWorkbook/docs/Providers/Gpt4All.md

+---
+layout: page
+title: GPT4All
+permalink: /docs/providers/gpt4all/
+---

 # LLMWORKBOOK Provider - GPT4ALL

 Each provider function uses specific keys from the configuration’s `options` dictionary.
 In addition to these, you can also set a `system_prompt` (outside of `options`) and—where applicable—an API key (for OpenAI).
 Below are the options available for each provider.